-Aminocaproic acid should not be administered with Factor IX Complex concentrates or Anti-inhibitor Coagulant concentrates, as the risk of risk of thrombosis may be increased.
+Aminocaproic acid should not be administered with Factor IX Complex concentrates or Anti-Inhibitor Coagulant concentrates, as the risk of thrombosis may be increased.

 The use of Aminocaproic acid should be accompanied by tests designed to determine the amount of fibrinolysis present.
 There are presently available: (a) general tests such as those for the determination of the lysis of a clot of blood or plasma; and (b) more specific tests for the study of various phases of the fibrinolytic mechanisms.
 These latter tests include both semiquantitative and quantitative techniques for the determination of profibrinolysin, fibrinolysin, and antifibrinolysin.

 Drug Laboratory Test Interactions